Here, you’ll see motorcycle accident settlement examples. Additionally, you will see how we calculated the settlement

 There are many benefits to hiring a motorcycle accident lawyer.
 One is that the attorney can pay the expert witness to download the EDR data from your motorcycle and the other vehicle involved in the accident.
 Thus, you don’t have to pay $1,000 (or more) out of your pocket to hire an expert witness.

 If the attorney doesn’t reach a settlement, the injured rider doesn’t owe the attorney money.
 The same is true if the rider loses his case at trial.

-If the attorney gets a settlement, he or she is paid back for the expert witness cost.
+If the attorney gets a motorcycle accident settlement, he or she is paid back for the expert witness cost.